Life's work of art...

 Over the past several years, Brenda has participated as a member of the Arts Alliance of Northern New Hampshire, NH Made, Inc., NH Pleinair, WREN, International Plein Air Painters, Manchester Artists Association, and the Mt.
 Washington Valley Arts Association.
 She also authored an arts and history Blog, called ArtRECreation.

 Brenda has exhibited her work at the Hopkins Center Gallery, Hanover, NH (1981), the Great North Woods Gallery, Stewartstown, NH (2004), the Ammonoosuc Artists Gallery, Littleton (2005-2007), the New London Inn, "My Favorite Things" Exhibition, New London, NH (2006), the Interpretive Center, Colebrook, NH (2006-2009), and the Upper Connecticut Valley Hospital (2005, 2007/08, & 2008/09, 2013), and at Fiddleheads of Littleton (2013).
-She exhibits her work at several regional art shows, and participates in or exhibits her plein air paintings at various NHPleinAir scheduled events.
+She has exhibited her work at several regional art shows, and participates in or exhibits her plein air paintings at various NHPleinAir scheduled events.
+In 2019, she participated in the Tamworth Wet Paint Invitational week long event.
 Some of her paintings and a selection of her archival digital reproductions are currently on display and may be purchased at Fiddleheads, 110 Main Str., Colebrook, NH.
+Brenda primarily sells her work directly to her collectors, and she enjoys meeting and establishing friendships with the people who follow her artistic journey.

-To read about her various exhibitions and awards, please visit the News & Events page, or follow her artistic journey on her facebook page at http://www.facebook.com/BrendaLBKenneyfineart ~ or her Instagram page at http://www.instagram.com/blbkenneyfineart .
+To read about her various exhibitions and awards, please visit the News & Events page, or follow her artistic journey on her facebook page at http://www.facebook.com/BrendaLBKenneyfineart and other social media.